 “If it’s true” that alternative parts are “just as good,” then what was the problem, sponsor Rep. Steve Kirby, D-Tacoma, asked Brine and other insurers at one point.

 Who determines whether the parts restore the vehicle to preloss condition, Brine asked.

 Kirby described language contained in an amended version which repeated that the bill exempted parts, wording he said came from the alternative parts industry.
 “I think you’ll like that part of it better,” he said, addressing at least one of the insurer representatives present.

 Sorensen said Brine “rather comprehensively” outlined written testimony submitted jointly by the Northwest Insurance Council, APCIA, and NAMIC.
 He said APCIA members “completely agree” with the concerns Brine expressed.

-Jean Leonard of the National Association of Mutual Insurance Commissioners and Washington Insurers said she echoed Sorenson and Brine’s remarks “in full.”
+Jean Leonard of the National Association of Mutual Insurance Commissioners and Washington Insurers said she echoed Sorensen and Brine’s remarks “in full.”

 “Is there anything in the bill that you’re OK with?”
 Kirby asked the three insurer advocates.

 The only reply came from Sorensen (Carney Badley Spellman): “The chairman’s intent of doing good things.”

 Sorensen and Brine also made some odd comments regarding a mandate that auto policies contain an appraisal clause.
 Kirby ultimately struck that section out of the bill that cleared the committee Friday.